PaddlePaddle/Paddle/doc/design/executor.md

 The `Executor` explicitly executes all the intrinsics (operators here) in the `block_id`th block of a `ProgramDesc`.
 Essentially, it instantiates Variables and Operators, then runs all the operators in sequence one-by-one.
 It is very similar to how a push stack frame works when entering a block, following which it cleans up all the temporary variables when a mini-batch is finished.
 It does not however, have the stack frame pop process.

-### Interface
+### The interface
 ```c++
   Executor(places);
 ```
 A executor does not own any computing resources, a user can only construct an executor using the specified places.

+### Running an Executor

 ```
   void Run(ProgramDesc, Scope, block_id, create_local_scope);
 ```
-An `Executor` only provides a unified way to execute `ProgramDesc`. `ProgramDesc` is the target that will be executed and the `scope` specifies the variable container. `block_id` indicates the entrance block, `create_local_scope` states whether it will destroy the temporary variables after the execution is finished.
+An `Executor` only provides a unified way to execute `ProgramDesc`. `ProgramDesc` is the target that will be executed, the `Scope` specifies the variable container, the `block_id` indicates the entrance block and `create_local_scope` is a boolean that states whether it will destroy the temporary variables after the execution is finished.